 For my part, I believe that to follow the Lord Jesus, does not prevent obedience to his word; and that, much to the contrary, it is the word which directs us in obedience by following it closely.

-As to the comparison which Mr. M. makes of the relations between the churches, with those which subsisted between the tribes of Israel,| my answer is short and easy.
+As to the comparison which Mr. M. makes of the relations between the churches, with those which subsisted between the tribes of Israel,¦ my answer is short and easy.
 It is God who divided Israel into tribes, and it is sin which has made the divisions which Mr. M. calls churches, which call themselves denominations, a word which Mr. Beverley agrees with everybody to call sects.
 I do not recognize, then, these churches in any way, for the reason which Mr. M. himself gives for it, namely, that the Bible recognizes no other division than that of time and place.
-Consequently, I have no altar| to recognize.
-My altar is set up, not as a memorial, but for the enjoyment of that which God has established&#8212;the unity of the Church&#8212;an enjoyment, which, in His great grace, the Lord has connected with even two or three met in His name.
+Consequently, I have no altar¦ to recognize.
+My altar is set up, not as a memorial, but for the enjoyment of that which God has established -- the unity of the Church -- an enjoyment, which, in His great grace, the Lord has connected with even two or three met in His name.

-In the following words the system of this tract reveals, as regards the Christian walk, a looseness of principles, which alone would be enough to condemn it. &#8220;We have not always a choice between positive evil and positive good; on the contrary, it may often be pleasing to the Lord that we should accept, because of our relationship with others, that path which is not altogether the best.
-You at every step confound moral questions with questions of judgment*;* you think that to make every thing a matter of conscience is the way to do everything conscientiously.&#8221;|
+In the following words the system of this tract reveals, as regards the Christian walk, a looseness of principles, which alone would be enough to condemn it.
+"We have not always a choice between positive evil and positive good; on the contrary, it may often be pleasing to the Lord that we should accept, because of our relationship with others, that path which is not altogether the best.
+You at every step confound moral questions with questions of judgment; you think that to make every thing a matter of conscience is the way to do everything conscientiously."¦

 I think that when the will of God is known, and on those points where it is known, we must needs follow it, and that then it cannot be a question of choice.
 I think that if, because of our relationship with others, one dispensed with doing the will of God, it would be to prefer man to God, it would be a sin produced by the fear of man.
 And although it is very

-| Pages 36, 37.
+¦ Pages 36, 37.

-| Alluding to the two and a half tribes.
+¦ Alluding to the two and a half tribes.

-| Page 40.
+¦ Page 40.

 {169}